What is stress?

 - Consider asking someone to be ‘gatekeeper’ – that is, if you have trouble saying no or slowing down, ask your partner or someone close to you to say no for you.

-- Connect with other expectant parents – for example, you could use social media to connect with other parents or parents-to-be.
+- Connect with other parents or parents-to-be – for example, you could use social media to connect with them.

 Talk with your doctor or midwife about what might be making you feel stressed, and ask for suggestions about what you can do.